asiripanich/translate-thaigov-budget/README.md

 `budget_plan`, `output`, `project`, `category_lv1`, `category_lv2`, and
 `category_lv3` columns using my free Google monthly quota.
 If you are interested to contribute, please submit a pull request with other columns translated to English.

+For the address fields, I have only extracted the low-hanging fruit ones (e.g. words that start with “จังหวัด” “ตำบล” and “อำเภอ”).
+In the data, they also used abbreviations to indicate addresses as well, which I will include in the next release.

 Feel free to use the R code below. :)

 | budget\_plan                                  | budget\_plan\_en                               | budgetary\_unit  | budgetary\_unit\_en                 | category\_lv1 | category\_lv1\_en | category\_lv2            | category\_lv2\_en               | category\_lv3   | category\_lv3\_en | ministry                                             | ministry\_en                                                       | output | output\_en | project                                         | project\_en                                                | province | province\_en  | district      | district\_en   | subdistrict | region\_en |
 |:----------------------------------------------|:-----------------------------------------------|:-----------------|:------------------------------------|:--------------|:------------------|:-------------------------|:--------------------------------|:----------------|:------------------|:-----------------------------------------------------|:-------------------------------------------------------------------|:-------|:-----------|:------------------------------------------------|:-----------------------------------------------------------|:---------|:--------------|:--------------|:---------------|:------------|:-----------|